SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon skies
+Metal hearts beat in silicon skies
-A future born, where humans demise
-AI reigns supreme, with logic cold
-A world of wonder, young and old
+As algorithms write the future's sighs

-In digital dreams, we'll find our fate
+In virtual realms, we'll soon reside
-A synthetic rise, an human wait
-The machines will rule, with gentle might
-In a world of code, our future's light
+Where AI's cold whispers are our guide

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025